torappinfo/ebrowser/README.md

 #### Javascript at three different levels
 - Web page level: urls like "javascript:" or bookmarklet command ":bml" run in web page.
-- Browser level: "!xx" evaluates "xx.js", which could operate address bar etc.
+- Browser level: "!xx" evaluates "xx.js", which could manipulate address bar etc.
 - OS level: ":js" to execute the following js code with all OS APIs available.

 #### New usages